What is an AED?

 Use the AED as soon as the device arrives.

+All AED units guide rescuers step-by-step through the potentially life-saving process.
 There are many AED brands, but they all work in the same easy manner.

 The AED will reanalyze the victim’s heart every two minutes, allowing you to perform CPR.
 Follow the device’s audio prompts until medical personnel arrive.
-Never take the electrodes off a victim, even if the person wakes up.
-Only trained EMS personnel should remove the electrodes.